Challenges and Opportunities of Gravitational Wave Searches at MHz to GHz Frequencies: Introduction

 In this context, the existence of a stochastic spectrum in the range from kHz to GHz is well-motivated: causality restricts the gravitational wave wavelength to be smaller than the cosmological horizon size at the time of gravitational wave production.
 This roughly implies a gravitational wave frequency above the frequency range of the existing laser interferometers Virgo~\cite{AdvVirgo,PhysRevLett.123.231108}, LIGO~\cite{aLIGO2015,PhysRevLett.116.131103,PhysRevD.102.062003,PhysRevLett.123.231107} and KAGRA~\cite{Akutsu:2018axf,PhysRevD.88.043007} for any gravitational wave production mechanism that happens at temperatures larger than $10^{10}$ GeV,\footnote{Cosmological events occurring at lower temperatures can also source such high-frequencies gravitational waves if the typical scale of the source is hierarchically smaller than the horizon at that time.} assuming radiation domination all the way to matter-radiation equality.
 In particular, GHz frequencies correspond to the horizon size at the highest energies conceivable in particle physics (such as the Grand Unification or string scale) and phenomena like phase transitions and preheating after inflation would naturally produce gravitational waves with frequencies around the GHz range.

 Established gravitational wave detector designs are limited to frequencies up to the kHz range.
 In particular, resonant mass detectors, going back to the original bar design of Joe Weber~\cite{Weber1967}, focused on isolated high-frequencies, often targeting known millisecond-pulsar frequencies.
 Similarly, the well-established interferometric gravitational wave detectors LIGO, Virgo and KAGRA cover parts of the high-frequency band up to a few kHz.
 For the purposes of this white paper, we shall therefore use the expression \emph{high-frequency gravitational waves} to refer to frequencies that are above the LIGO detection band, i.e.\ starting from around {10}~{kHz}.
+In particular, taking inspiration from the electromagnetic spectrum, we denote the MHz to GHz range by \textit{Ultra High-Frequency Gravitational Waves} (UHF-GWs).
 Several proposals have been made for pushing the high-frequency end of interferometric detectors into this region, however, detectors for the MHz, GHz and THz frequency bands require radically different experimental approaches.

 Over the years there have been isolated attempts to search for gravitational waves of very high-frequencies and a few proposals have been put forward.
 These new concepts have largely been suggested in the form of theoretical papers with no serious discussion of the potential experimental noise sources that might limit their performance, or occasionally, bench tests of early prototypes.
 The current status of many of these ideas must be regarded as highly preliminary.
 The published concepts span a wide range of technologies with no real consensus yet as to where to concentrate the community effort.
 In addition to the selection of suitable technological pathways towards a serious attempt at a detection at high-frequencies, there needs to be an identification of the most realistic sources and thereby the waveforms and spectra for which such detectors should be optimised.
 This process demands a close collaboration of theorists and experimentalists.